 Our PE uniform consists of a blue Benedict Biscop t-shirt and blue shorts, with dark tracksuit bottoms for outdoor in cold weather.
-Plimsoles must be work in the school hall, not trainers.
+Plimsoles must be worn in the school hall, not trainers.
 Trainers are for outdoor PE only.
-We would encourage that an outdoor kit is provided on a weekly basis, as we will host PE outdoor as much as possible.

-Children will continue to have access during all weathers and will be able to go onto the grass.
+Children will continue to have access to the outdoor provision during all weathers and will continue to be able to go onto the grass.
 It is therefore important that your child has their own wellies and wears a waterproof coat when the weather is bad.
-These will be stored in a designed welly rack area.
+Wellies can be stored on the school’s outdoor welly racks.

 In September, every child receives a new water bottle [kept in school]. .
 These will be regularly washed by staff members.

 We would like to advise parents that changes to local situations may mean that school are required to reintroduce previous measures that they have had in place prior to September.
 If this is necessary, school will notify parents as early as possible and will update the Coronavirus information page of the school website with specific details.

 If your child is asked to isolate, then school will provide them with a blended learning, remote education offer – ensuring that they are following the same curriculum that is being taught in school.
 For more information on our remote learning offer click here.

 From 29th January 2021 in line with government testing protocols we have introduced LFT for all our staff who opt in.
 You can read our privacy notice and risk assessment here.